swarnalee-m/green-website/_notes/Note Formatting.md

 `category: Cats`

 The [[archive]] page automatically displays all notes and their categories (if any).
 Categories display underneath note title, if they are not null.
 Eventually I want to make these clickable.
 Inspired by [Low Tech Mag's Archive Page](https://solar.lowtechmagazine.com/archives.html).

+## Favicon
+To override the site favicon on a page level basis, use this variable:

+`favicon: 🐈`

+Type an emoji directly in your `.md` file and it will replace your favicon for that page only!

 ## Internal Links
 By default, all links created with `<a>` will show up as external links, open in new window, and display a small arrow.